12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 9. Time Management

-Time management is a skill which only few creators possess.
-There should be a line between work space and personal time to keep them from mixing together.
+Time management is a skill that only a few creators possess.
+There should be a line between workspace and personal time to keep them from mixing together.

 Tips:

-Always Track your time, know when to start, when to stop and when to take a break.
-Taking small steps and repeating them on daily basis will result in better time management.
+Always Track your time, and know when to start, when to stop, and when to take a break.
+Taking small steps and repeating them on a daily basis will result in better time management.

 10. Keeping Productivity

-There is no perfection in any field, everyone has their own flaws, limits and boundaries.
-Even if someone is far experienced and skillful, being productive is not always possible and freelancers working on daily basis face this problem time to time.
+There is no perfection in any field, everyone has their own flaws, limits, and boundaries.
+Even if someone is far more experienced and skillful, being productive is not always possible and freelancers working on a daily basis face this problem from time to time.

 One can't always come up with unique ideas and maintain their skill set.
 There must be some daily routines and rules to follow in order to keep your productivity.